kitnil/awesome/README.md

 - [terraform-aws-elastic-beanstalk-environment](https://github.com/cloudposse/terraform-aws-elastic-beanstalk-environment) - Terraform module to provision an AWS Elastic Beanstalk Environment
 - [terraform-with-circleci-example](https://github.com/fedekau/terraform-with-circleci-example) - This is an example of automatic deployments of your infrastructure using terraform and CircleCI 2.0 workflows
 - [terraform-aws-jenkins](https://github.com/cloudposse/terraform-aws-jenkins) - Terraform module to build Docker image with Jenkins, save it to an ECR repo, and deploy to Elastic Beanstalk running Docker stack
-- [terraform-aws-gitlab-runner](https://github.com/npalm/terraform-aws-gitlab-runner) - Terraform module for AWS GitLab Runners on Spot Instances
+- [terraform-aws-gitlab-runner](https://github.com/npalm/terraform-aws-gitlab-runner) - Terraform module for AWS GitLab runners on ec2 (spot) instances
 - [terraform-null-label](https://github.com/cloudposse/terraform-null-label) - Terraform Module to define a consistent naming convention by (namespace, stage, name, [attributes])
 - [provisioning](https://github.com/hobby-kube/provisioning) - Kubernetes cluster provisioning using Terraform.
 - [intro-to-terraform](https://github.com/gruntwork-io/intro-to-terraform) - Sample code for the blog post "An Introduction to Terraform"